dustinpfister/canvas-examples/README.md

 This is all the source code for my collection of [posts on canvas examples](https://dustinpfister.github.io/2020/03/23/canvas-example/) on my website here at github pages.
 For each canvas example in the forPost folder there should be a corresponding blog post in which I write about a given canvas example in detail.

 Each folder is its own independent project folder, and most if not all should work by way of the file protocol in a web browser.
+In other words you can just open the main index.html of a folder, no need to serve them locally.

 ## The forPost, and prototype Folders